moia-oss/matsim-aws/README.md

 created S3 input bucket.

 Next, you need to package the maven module into an executable jar, such that it contains the `RunEquil` main class.
-You can use the `updateJar.sh` script provided here to run the package command and update the resulting jar into the correct input bucket path.
+You can use the `3_updateJar.sh` script provided here to run the package command and update the resulting jar into the correct input bucket path.

 Once the input and jar are uploaded you need to define a AWS batch job definition.